A fresh look at mortgages in later life

 Research suggests there are around 1.8 million over 50s with an interest only mortgage who won't be able to repay their loan in full.

 Changing pension regulations have allowed greater flexibility in accessing pensions.

-And people are increasingly using other sources of income (such as savings and ISAs) to support their retirement, instead of immediately and automatically taking their pension.
+And people are increasingly using other sources of income (such as savings and ISAs) to support their retirement, instead of taking their pension.
 Part of this includes people of varying wealth considering their home as one of these potential sources.

 As a result, the lifetime mortgage market has shown consistent growth.
 In 2016, a record £2.15 billion of housing wealth was unlocked through equity release.